-Hugging the shimmering freshwater sea of Great Slave Lake, Hay River is the crossroads of the Northwest Territories – a fishing, tourism and transportation mecca surrounded by wilderness but an easy day's drive (or quick flight) from the big cities of Western Canada.
+Hugging the shimmering freshwater sea of Great Slave Lake, Hay River is the crossroads of the Northwest Territories – a fishing, tourism and transportation mecca surrounded by wilderness that’s only an easy day's drive (or quick flight) from the big cities of Western Canada.
 This bustling town, population 3,600, has lots to boast about.

-As befits a lakefront community, Hay River enjoys the best beach in the North – miles of dunes stretching out along Great Slave, ideal for camping and strolling.
+As befits a lakefront community, Hay River enjoys the best beach in the North – miles of dunes stretching out along Great Slave Lake, ideal for camping and strolling.
 Other hiking options abound in the area, including treks through nearby Twin Falls Gorge Territorial Park, with stellar views of two waterfalls and the Hay River Canyon.

 The nearby river – the namesake of the town – is a leading attraction, with its deep canyons, stunning waterfalls and top-notch fishing.
-You can rent a canoe and paddle down from Paradise Gardens – or, for a speedier adventure, take a jetboat tour upriver to stunning Louise Falls.
+You can rent a canoe and paddle down from Paradise Gardens, or, for a speedier adventure, take a jet boat tour upriver to stunning Louise Falls.

 This is a hub of First Nations culture.
 Tours are available at the Dene Cultural Institute on the nearby K'atl'odeeche Reserve, and a beautiful array of Indigenous arts and crafts are for sale in local shops.